Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Background

 \subsection{Tucker Decomposition with ALS}

 In this section we review the ALS method for computing a low-rank Tucker decomposition of a tensor~\cite{tucker1966some}.
-Tucker decomposition approximates a tensor by a core tensor contracted by orthogonal matrices along each mode.
+Tucker decomposition approximates a tensor by a core tensor contracted by matrices with orthonormal columns along each mode.
 The Tucker decomposition is given by

 The corresponding element-wise expression is

 The core tensor $\tsr{G}$ is of order $N$ with dimensions (Tucker ranks) $R_1\times \cdots \times R_N$ (throughout error and cost analysis we assume each $R_n=R$ for $n\in \inti{1}{N}$).
 The matrices $\textbf{A}^{(n)} \in \mathbb{R}^{s_n\times R_n} $ have orthonormal columns.